 Carnes Assadas de Keong Kei 強記咖啡

-Located inside the same market, you can find one of the most authentic milk tea in Macau.
+Located inside the Sao Domingos Market Food Hall, you can find one of the most authentic milk tea in Macau.
 This family-run business has been making milk tea in a clay pot for over 50 years.
 The owner is actually the second generation and they are extremely proud of the tea they produce.
 “It takes time and effort in making each cup of milk tea, as only 13 cups can be made in one shot”, the owner says.
 If you are determined to find the best milk tea in Macau, this one is not to be missed.
 When asked about which tea he uses for this incredible, creamy, and flavorsome drink, the owner replies “five different kinds of tea leaves”, so no wonder this one has such a great taste!

 Opening hours: Daily, 8:00am–5:00pm